Skip to main content

 Groups of accounting accounts in cashflow

-Just as in the Goals view of the business plan the structure is customizable, in the Cashflow view it is not.
-This means that you will not be able to customize the groups or subgroups of ledger accounts.
+Just as in the Goals view of the business plan the structure is customizable, in the Cashflow view, although you cannot create new groups, it is possible to create subgroups and sort the accounting accounts within each subgroup.

 ☝🏼 Groupig of Goals accounting accounts is not maintained in the Cashflow view.